BSc of Geography, Faculty of Arts, University of Ljubljana, 2004

-He has a degree in Geography (2004, Faculty of Arts, University of Ljubljana) and holds a PhD in remote sensing (2010, Faculty of Civil and Geodetic Engineering, University of Ljubljana).
+He has a master's degree in Geography (2004, Faculty of Arts, University of Ljubljana) and holds a PhD in remote sensing (2010, Faculty of Civil and Geodetic Engineering, University of Ljubljana).
 He obtained the Zois scholarship for gifted students and his graduate thesis was given the Prešeren Award.
 He was awarded the ZRC Gold Award for exceptional achievements in science.
 During his doctoral studies he had a position of a Young Researcher and was funded by the Slovenian Research Agency.

-He is a regular active participant in scientific conferences, symposia, and workshops in the fields of spatial modelling with geographic information systems and remote sensing (40 invited lectures).
+He is a regular active participant in scientific conferences, symposia and workshops, as well as a lecturer at foreign universities in the field of spatial modelling with geographic information systems and remote sensing (40 invited lectures).
 He chaired sections and was a member of the scientific committee at several international conferences and symposia.
+He is a member of the International Council on Monuments and Sites (ICOMOS), the Aerial Archaeology Research Group (AARG), and the Computer Applications and Quantitative Methods in Archaeology (CAA) organization.
+He was also a founding member of the first Slovenian-French joint European laboratory ModeLTER (CNRS (France) – ZRC SAZU).

 - STEFANOVSKI, Sašo – KOKALJ, Žiga – STEPIŠNIK, Uroš, 2024, Sky-view factor enhanced doline delineation: A comparative methodological review based on case studies in Slovenia.
 Geomorphology 465, article no. 109389, 16.